ietf-rats/draft-birkholz-rats-reference-interaction-model/draft-birkholz-reference-ra-interaction-model.md

 --- abstract

-This document is intended to illustrate and remediate the impedance mismatch of terms related to remote attestation procedures used in different domains today.
-New terms defined by this document provide a consolidated basis to support future work on attestation procedures in the IETF and beyond.
+This document defines an interaction model for a basic remote attestation procedure.
+Additionally, the required information elements are illustrated.

 --- middle